ilikescience/mhs11/src/assets/writing/design-apis.md

 ![](/images/design-apis-02.jpg)

 Design systems enable designers and developers to quickly create quality software on a massive scale.
-As the needs of software-driven business grow even larger, design systems are evolving.
-They are beginning to look and work like APIs.
+As the needs of software-driven businesses grow even larger, design systems are evolving — they are beginning to look and work like APIs.

 In software development, “API” stands for “Application Programming Interface.”
 An API is a reliable way for two or more programs to cooperate.
 It allows programs to work together despite differences in hardware, language, architecture, or other operating constraints.